Why are my indoor plants growing mould?

-If there is mould growing on the surface of your plant’s soil, DON’T WORRY.
+If there is mould growing on the surface of your Monstera’s soil, DON’T WORRY.

 Chance are, it isn’t doing any harm.
 It’s a really common occurrence, especially if you have moist soil.
 However it can point to underlying issues.

 Oh, before deciding your plant has mould, be sure to rule out mealybugs.
-They do look a bit like mould, but the, er, bugs is what distinguishes them from actual mould.
+They do look a bit like mould.
+They could also be mycelium.

 The mould growing on the soil of your plants is most likely to be saprophytic fungi.
 It feeds on decaying organic matter in moist soil so it’ll urn up if: